simonw/datasette-auth-tokens/README.md

 ```
 Additionally you can allow passing the token as a query string parameter, although that's disabled by default given the security implications of URLs with secret tokens included.
 This may be useful to easily allow embedding data between different services.

-Simply enable it using the `param` config value:
+Enable it using the `param` config value:

 ```json
 {